Genez-io/genezio-documentation/docs/features/http-methods-webhooks.md

 #### Properties

 -   **headers - required:** A dictionary that contains the headers.
--   **http - required:** An Object that has the following properties:
+-   **http - required:** An object that has the following properties:
     -   **method:** The HTTP method.
     -   **path:** The path of the request.
     -   **protocol:** The HTTP version used.